mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 happening again.
 Both meetings are about trying to improve the overall team's process, not trying to blame, nor point out the failings of an individual.

-I first saw it emblazoned on the wall of a [friendly local company][Neo] who were hosting a hack day, but it's taken a few years to really sink in.
+I first saw the Retrospective Prime Directive emblazoned on the wall of a [friendly local company][Neo] who were hosting a hack day.
+But it's taken a few years to really sink in.
 I now have it as a [desktop wallpaper][] on my laptop.
 Paraphrased, it could be:

 > Given the context we understood at the time, we did what we believed to be
 > the right thing.